 Seek counsel from caring people.
 It is wise to seek counsel from those who not only know you but who care about you and are interested in your spiritual welfare.
 A young person, for example, will get better counsel from a spiritual leader who is praying for him rather than from a parent or someone else who is not interested in his spiritual well-being and who is uninvolved in his life in this way.

 Seek counsel in fellowship with God and in the light of His Word.
 It is idolatry to put one’s trust in man rather than God (Jer.
 17:5-8) or to submit to a man blindly as if he were God.
 God gives human authorities and teachers to help us, and they are very important.
 But ultimately our confidence must be in God and we must get wisdom directly from Him.
 The Bill Gothard “chain of authority” approach is to obey the authority no matter what, but the Bible doesn’t support that.
 Jesus said that if we love even mother or father more than Him we are not worthy to be His disciples (Mat.
 10:37).
 Obviously, then, there is a time when we must go against what our authority figures demand.
 And when is that?
 It is when they are leading us contrary to God’s will as supported by His Word.
 The apostles taught that we must obey God rather than man (Acts 5:29).
-One of the first converts in our church in Nepal was a teenage girl.
+One of the first converts in our church in Asia was a teenage girl.
 Her Hindu parents and her older sisters forbade her to attend church, but she put Christ first and obeyed God’s Word and attended every chance she got.
 As a result, her entire family has been saved.
 We must honor early authorities, but Christ must be our first and only Master.
 As we noted earlier, the bottom line is that we must be Bereans and test everything by God’s Word (Acts 17:11).

 Let us hasten to emphasize that we must not test counsel by our personal opinions, by the thinking of society, by our peers, by the pop culture, by human psychology, or by any other thing other than God’s Word.